EffectOrientedProgramming/presos/dev2next_2024.md

 </pre>

 - Unpredictable, No Longer Pure
-- The Surprises Make it Hard to Compose
+- The Surprises Make it Hard to Test & Compose

 ---